 The city of Cincinnati straddles the Midwestern states of Ohio, Indiana and Kentucky along the Ohio River.
 New arrivals in Cincinnati will discover a city that offers an excellent standard of living, especially for those who want to raise a family.

-Expats moving to Cincinnati will find a compact city with a growing economy and a diverse range of job opportunities.
-Indeed, the outlook for the Great Cincinnati area is very positive, as it recorded one of the fastest-growing economies in the entire American Midwest region in 2015.
+Cincinnati is a compact city with a growing economy and a diverse range of job opportunities.
+The outlook for the Greater Cincinnati area is very positive, as it is considered one of the fastest-growing economies in the entire American Midwest region.

 There is plenty of choice when it comes to accommodation in Cincinnati, whether one is looking for a luxury condo close to the city centre or a humble home suitable for a large family.
 Each of the areas and suburbs in Cincinnati has its own unique charm.

 Unfortunately, infrastructure for public transport in Cincinnati is not quite as extensive as one would find in bigger US cities.
-Buses and taxis are good options for getting around, but owning a car does make life far easier for most residents and expats alike.
+Buses and taxis are good options for getting around, but owning a car does make life far easier.

 Those looking to escape the fast pace of city living will appreciate the fact that residents of the Greater Cincinnati area pride themselves in taking the time to enjoy leisure activities and a good quality of life.
-Expats will find that locals are very family-oriented and many prominent community events that are tailored to accommodate children.
-While there are no specific international schools, there are a number of good public and private schools in in Cincinnati, some of which offer the International Baccalaureate (IB) programme.
+Locals are highly family-orientated and many prominent community events are tailored to accommodate children.
+While there are no international schools, there are a number of good public and private schools in Cincinnati.

 As is the case when moving anywhere in the US, newcomers to Cincinnati must ensure that they have adequate medical insurance to cover their family's healthcare needs.
 There are a number of good hospitals in Cincinnati.

 Climate in Cincinnati